When the American Revolution was over, the colonies needed to create a new plan for organizing their government.

 This is the system that we call “checks and balances.”
 It divides the power equally over the three branches.

 In Congress, politicians are representing the voters.
-They are working to get laws passed that are representing their voters’ ideas.
+They are working on getting laws passed that are representing their voters’ ideas.

 Congress consists of the House of Representatives and the Senate.

-I all states, the voters elect two (2) senators and senators serve for six (6) years.
+In all states, the voters elect two (2) senators, and senators serve for six (6) years.